joebuono/mastermind/README.md

 # Mastermind
 The classic code-breaking game

-See live demo at www.mastermind.com
+Play the game at www.mastermindsolver.com